|Cultivar/Brand ID:||PCU 480|

 Purchase Marynka Hops

-Marynka hops are available to be purchased from multiple suppliers.
+Marynka hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

 Origin and Geneology of the Marynka Hop